 Crowdsourcing is also an indubitable in-house talents revealer.
 An internal challenge is a tremendous tool to spot intrapreneurial profiles that are able to bring groundbreaking ideas to their company.

-The goals here is to foster the company’s growth by putting creativity at the forefront.
+The goal here is to foster the company’s growth by putting creativity at the forefront.

 As Google would say: “Innovation comes from everywhere”.
 With teamwork, the creative muscle is at its peak; if you’re the smartest person in the room, you’re in the wrong room.